 Extracting honey means to take honeycomb, and process it just enough to get the raw honey out of the comb into a jar, and then onto your table.
 We are careful to leave 60-80 pounds of honey on each hive for the bees.
 We only get the surplus which averages about 40 pounds per hive in a good year.
-This year, 2015, we have six hives making honey, the rest are making bees as part of our sustainability program.
-This year we are also preparing to sell comb honey for the first time.
+Last year, 2020 we had ten hives making honey, the rest are making bees as part of our sustainability program.
+This year we are also preparing to sell more comb honey for the first time.

 1. It is harder than it looks to cut straight pieces of comb, of a regular size.